AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 listOK = (λ {A} x → x) ∷ []
 ```

-In Haskell and ML-related literature, ergonomic support for this is called
+In Haskell and ML-related literature, this is called
 "impredicative instantiation" or "impredicative polymorphism", and there it
 means instantiating metas with implicit function types (denoted `∀ (a :: k). t`
 in Haskell).
 This "impredicative" is unrelated to impredicativity in type